2025 Race Report

 -

-Dave Ward (Pennine Fell Runners) and Tom Westgate (Dark Peak Fell Runners) being awarded the George Broderick Plaque on completion of 21 Isle of Jura Fell Races each.
+Dave Ward (Pennine Fell Runners) and Tom Westgate (Dark Peak Fell Runners) were awarded the George Broderick Plaque on completion of 21 Isle of Jura Fell Races each, whilst Albert Sunter (Winter Hill Runners) ran his 34th race.

 -

-Lizzie Wastnedge (Hunters Bog Trotters) winning the John Dare Shield for completion of both the Scottish Island Peaks Race and the Isle of Jura Fell Race - as nominated by fellow competitors
+Lizzie Wastnedge (Hunters Bog Trotters) was awarded the John Dare Shield for completion of both the Scottish Island Peaks Race and the Isle of Jura Fell Race.

 -

-Wiebke Lammers (Westerlands Cross Country Club) being awarded the John Hewit Cup for a notable first time performance.
+Wiebke Lammers (Westerlands Cross Country Club) was awarded the John Hewit Cup for a notable first-time performance.

 -

-Finlay Wild approaches the finish line. (c) Sarah Thurlbeck
+Finlay Wild approaches the finish line. (c) Louise Preston